jrmedany12/rexglue-sdk/README.md

 ReXGlue is heavily rooted on the foundations of [Xenia](https://github.com/xenia-project), the Xbox 360 emulator.
 Rather than interpreting or JIT-compiling PPC instructions at runtime, ReXGlue takes a different path: it generates C++ source code ahead of time, an approach inspired by [XenonRecomp](https://github.com/hedge-dev/XenonRecomp) and [rexdex's recompiler](https://github.com/rexdex/recompiler).

 Latest SDK builds and releases are published on [GitHub Releases](https://github.com/rexglue/rexglue-sdk/releases).
-Join the [Discord server](https://discord.gg/CNTxwSNZfT) for updates and support.
+Join the [Discord server](https://discord.gg/CNTxwSNZfT) for updates and share what you have created.

 ## Example Projects